 Reviews and ratings are further indicators that Google uses to make sure you provide users with a good in-app experience: just like core vitals, they help the stores to guarantee an app’s quality.
 Having a positive average rating is thus important to help boost your discoverability and Explore traffic on the store.

-Having good reviews and ratings can also more directly lead to your app being featured since there are app collections for “Top-rated games/apps”.
-In this case, your average rating and reviews are among the main factors that the algorithm considers.
+Having good reviews and ratings can also more directly lead to your app being featured, since there are app collections for “top-rated games/apps.”
+Apps on Google Play are required to have a minimum 3.0 star rating to be in the top charts.

 Additional steps to help you get featured on iOS & Android

 Of course, the first step to getting featured is to work on all the different factors mentioned above.
 However, there are a few other things that can further help your chances of getting featured.

 Get in contact with Apple and Google